HL7/fhir-sdoh-clinicalcare/input/pagecontent/rffa.md

 - Complement, not replace, existing workflows for referring a patient for specific services.
 A referral for further assessment can be initiated independently of, or in conjunction with, a referral for a specific service (e.g., provision of a meal).

 For example, a patient might screen positive for food insecurity.
 During the follow-up conversation, the healthcare provider suspects other needs may be present but lacks the capacity to investigate further.
 The provider can then send a "Referral for Further Assessment" to a trusted CBO to gain a more complete understanding of the individual's situation and identify appropriate services.

+### Scope

+#### In Scope

+- The process of sending a referral request for a further assessment of an individual's health-related social needs.
+- Support for both general and domain-specific assessment requests.
+For example:
+    - A general request, such as "Assessment of health and social care needs."
+    - A more specific request, such as "Assessment for food insecurity."
+- The communication of the assessment results back to the referring provider.

+#### Out of Scope

+- The specific clinical or business processes for how the CBO conducts the assessment.
+- Guidance on the authorization, contracting, or reimbursement workflows associated with conducting assessments.
+- The act of enrolling an individual into a program or providing the specific services identified during the assessment.

 ### Actors and Systems